Environmental Health Courses

 Applied Practice Experience (APE)

 An Applied Practice Experience (APE) is a unique opportunity that enables students to apply practical skills and knowledge learned through coursework to a professional public health setting that complements the student's interests and career goals.
-The APE must be supervised by a Field Supervisor and requires approval from an APE Advisor designated by the student's academic department at RSPH.
+The APE must be supervised by a Field Supervisor and requires approval from an APE Advisor designated by the student's RSPH academic department.
+This is not a class, but rather to receive academic credit for completing the APE and required documentation.

 EH 597R (VC)